We use ser to describe:

 Learned a lot from this post?

-Have more Spanish grammar and tricky language concepts explained on Busuu – the app that makes learning a language easier for everyone.
+Have more Spanish grammar and tricky language concepts explained on Busuu, the award-winning language-learning app.